DakeQQ/Native-LLM-for-Android/README.md

 2. The demo models were uploaded to the drive: https://drive.google.com/drive/folders/1E43ApPcOq3I2xvb9b7aOxazTcR3hn5zK?usp=drive_link
 3. After downloading, place the model into the assets folder.
 4. Remember to decompress the *.so zip file stored in the libs/arm64-v8a folder.
-5. The demo models, named 'Qwen, version:1.5, params:1.8B', were converted from ModelScope and underwent code optimizations to achieve extreme execution speed.
+5. The demo models were converted from ModelScope and underwent code optimizations to achieve extreme execution speed.
 6. Therefore, the inputs & outputs of the demo models are slightly different from the original one.
 7. The tokenizer.cpp and tokenizer.hpp files originated from the mnn-llm repository.
 8. We will make the exported method public later, and it does not support old versions of LLM.